Universal Approximation Properties for an ODENet and a ResNet: Mathematical Analysis and Numerical Experiments: Introduction

-In this paper, we propose a function of the form \eqref{eq:intro-odenet-main} that can be learned from training data in ODENet and ResNet.
-We show the conditions for the UAP for this ODENet and ResNet.
-In Section \ref{sec2}, we show that the UAP holds for the ODENet and ResNet associated with \eqref{eq:intro-odenet-main}.
-In Section \ref{sec3}, we derive the gradient of the loss function and a learning algorithm for this ODENet in consideration followed by some numerical experiments in Section \ref{sec4}.
+In this paper, we propose the $(\alpha,\beta,\gamma)$-type ODENet associated with \eqref{eq:odenet-main} whose width is $n+m$ and show the conditions for the UAP for the $(\alpha,\beta,\gamma)$-type ODENet and the $(\alpha,\beta,\gamma)$-type ResNet with \eqref{eq:resnet-main}.
+In Section \ref{sec2}, we show that the UAP holds for the $(\alpha,\beta,\gamma)$-type ODENet associated with \eqref{eq:odenet-main} and the $(\alpha,\beta,\gamma)$-type ResNet with \eqref{eq:resnet-main}.
+In Section \ref{sec3}, we derive the gradient of the loss function and a learning algorithm for the $(\alpha,\beta,\gamma)$-type ODENet in consideration, followed by some numerical experiments in Section \ref{sec4}.
 Finally, we end the paper with a conclusion in Section \ref{sec5}.